Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Compared Methods}

-We choose 14 representative embedding compression methods for comparison.
-For static encoding, \textbf{CompoEmb} is a typical method using multiple hash functions, and DoubleHash, BinaryCode, MEmCom can be regarded as its variants; \textbf{TT-Rec} is a special variant of CompoEmb that borrows the idea of tensor-train decomposition; \textbf{DHE} and \textbf{ROBE} are two novel methods exploring different forms of embeddings; \textbf{Dedup} is the state-of-the-art similarity-based deduplication method.
-For dynamic encoding, \textbf{MGQE} learns the codes of sub-embeddings and has a simpler PQ structure than LightRec; \textbf{AdaptEmb} adopts feature frequency and is more general than another frequency-based method CEL.
+We choose 14 representative methods for comparison.
+For static encoding, \textbf{CompoEmb} uses multiple hash functions, and DoubleHash, MEmCom can be regarded as its variants; \textbf{TT-Rec} is a special variant of CompoEmb that borrows the idea of tensor-train decomposition; \textbf{DHE} and \textbf{ROBE} explore different forms of embeddings; \textbf{Dedup} is the state-of-the-art similarity-based deduplication method.
+For dynamic encoding, \textbf{MGQE} learns the codes of sub-embeddings and has a simpler PQ structure than LightRec; \textbf{AdaptEmb} employs feature frequency and is more general than another frequency-based method CEL.
 For quantization, we choose \textbf{INT8/16} for fixed quantization with uniform value distribution; \textbf{ALPT} is the state-of-the-art method that learns the quantization scale.
-For dimension reduction, \textbf{MDE} is the only heuristic-based method; \textbf{AutoDim} and \textbf{OptEmbed} are the state-of-the-art methods using trainable structural parameters and one-shot NAS respectively; we do not evaluate policy-gradient-based methods because they are too time consuming and perform poorly.
+For dimension reduction, \textbf{MDE} is the only heuristic-based method; \textbf{AutoDim} and \textbf{OptEmbed} are the state-of-the-art methods using trainable structural parameters and one-shot NAS respectively; we do not evaluate policy-gradient-based methods because they are time consuming and perform poorly.
 For pruning, \textbf{DeepLight} is the only structural pruning method; \textbf{AutoSrh} is the state-of-the-art method that learns the pruning structure.
-The configurations are available on the GitHub page.